EMERGENCY - If you are being threatened with death or bodily harm or injury, seek safety immediately and call 911 from any phone.

 - Free Legal Answers: Free Legal Answers is a free virtual legal advice clinic.
 Qualified users post their legal question, and volunteer attorneys respond with legal information and advice.

-For Domestic Violence - If you or someone you know is a victim of domestic violence, help is available.
-You can contact the Utah Domestic Violence Council(UDVC) for a list of shelters available by city or call 800-897-LINK (5465) 24 hours a day, 7 days a week for a referral to an agency that can best serve you.
+If you or someone you know is a victim of domestic violence, help is available.
+You can visit this webpage, https://udvc.org/resources/, or call 800-897-LINK (5465) 24 hours a day, 7 days a week for a referral to an agency that can best serve you.

 If you need help immediately or are in danger, you should call 911.